Crownpeak/Search-G2/realtime-indexing-examples/README.md

 context.JsonParams.Add(doc);
 ```

+_NOTE: All string fields are limited to 32KB of data, the Crownpeak Search G2 Realtime Indexing enhancement will automatically truncate any field values to 32KB, if the value is larger._

 ### Logging Search G2 Realtime Indexing Actions

 A record is added to the System Log under 'Custom' in the Action filter when an asset is sent for Realtime Indexing.
 This log can be viewed under Reports > Audit > System (see below):